Channel Coding at Low Capacity: Introduction

-This paper provides the first comprehensive study of channel coding in the low-capacity regime.
-In Section~\ref{sec:background}, we will provide the necessary background.
-In Section~\ref{sec:limits}, we will formally define the low-capacity regime and provide fundamental non-asymptotic laws of channel coding for a diverse set of channels with practical significance: the binary erasure channel, the binary symmetric channel, and the additive white Gaussian channel.
-Section~\ref{sec:design} considers various approaches to practical code design in the low-capacity regime with numerical comparisons with the non-asymptotic bounds derived in Section~\ref{sec:limits} as well as the codes used in the NB-IoT standard.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:background}, we provide the necessary background.
+In Section~\ref{sec:limits}, we formally define the low-capacity regime and provide non-asymptotic laws of channel coding.
+Section~\ref{sec:design} is devoted to the code design.
+The numerical results are discussed in Section~\ref{sec:simulations}.
+Section~\ref{sec:con} presents the conclusion and some future directions.
+Finally, all proofs of the theorems and their intermediate lemmas are provided in the Appendix which is presented in the supplementary material.